 - The project should stand a good chance of being completed within the time frame of the grant with a realistic budget.

-- Evaluate the facilities and commitment of the institution, the department and individual research labs where applicable to provide adequate support for the applicant.
+- Facilities and commitment of the institution, the department and individual research labs where applicable to provide adequate support for the applicant.

 Rules and Conditions

-1. Progress Reports: Recipients must submit an interim report six months (180 days) after the start of the project, and a final report within 3 months (90 days) of completion of the project.
+- Progress Reports: Recipients must submit an interim report six months (180 days) after the start of the project, and a final report within 3 months (90 days) of completion of the project.
+For 2-year awards, a one-year report is required for disbursing funds for year 2.
 Failure to comply with the final report requirement may negatively affect the individual and institutional eligibility to receive future funds.

 Reports are to be submitted electronically (MS-Word or PDF).
 Complete reports must address each of the following: